verilator/verilator/docs/guide/connecting.rst

 -------------------------

 Verilator extends the DPI format to allow using the same scheme to efficiently add system functions.
-Simply use a dollar-sign prefixed system function name for the import, but note it must be escaped.
+Use a dollar-sign prefixed system function name for the import, but note it must be escaped.

 .. code-block:: sv